-(M fark One) \checkmark ANNUAL REPORT PURSUANT TO SECTION OF THE SECURITIES EXCHANGE ACT OF 19 ' ' For the fiscal year ended December 31, 2007.
-OR TRANSITION REPORT UNDER SECTION 13 OF THE SECURITIES EXCHANGE ACT OF 19 For the transition period from to Commission File Number: 000-24947 UCBH Holdin os.
-Inc. (Exact name of registrant as specified O .
-Delaware 94-3072450 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 555 Montgomery Street, San Francisco, California 94111 (Zip Code) (Address of principal executive offices) Registrant's telephone number, inc (415) 315-2800 luding area code: Securities registered pursuant to Sect None ion 12(b) of the Act: Securities registered pursuant to Sect Common Stock, Par Value \$0.
-Preferred Stock Purchase 01 Per Share Indi Act.
-Ye icate by check mark if the registrant is a well-known season ses \square No \square ned issuer, as defined in Rule 405 of the Securities Indi Act.
-Ye icate by check mark if the registrant is not required to file reles \square No \boxtimes ports pursuant to Section 13 or Section 15(d) of the Exchange icate by check mark whether the registrant (1) has filed all reports ree Act of 1934 during the preceding 12 months (or for such shorter phas been subject to such filing requirements for the past 90 days. eriod that the registrant was required to file such reports), not be co icate by check mark if disclosure of delinquent filers pursuant to Iterontained, to the best of the registrant's knowledge, in definitive proxof this Form 10-K or any amendment to this Form 10-K. reporting icate by check mark whether the registrant is a large accelerated file g company.
-See the definitions of "large accelerated filer," "accelerated schange Act.
-(Check one): Large ac celerated filer \square Accelerated filer \square Non-accelerated (Do not check if a small Indi Act).
-Y icate by check mark whether the registrant is a shell convers \square No \square apany (as defined in Rule 12b-2 of the Exchange aggregate market value of the common stock held by non-affiliates price as quoted on the NASDAQ Global Select Market as of Jun
+(Mark One)

+OR

+TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the transition period from \\\\\\ to \\\\\.

+Commission File Number: 000-24947

+UCBH Holdings, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 555 Montgomery Street, 94-3072450

+(I.R.S.
+Employer Identification No.) 94111 (Zip Code)

+San Francisco, California (Address of principal executive offices)

+Registrant's telephone number, including area code: (415) 315-2800

+Securities registered pursuant to Section 12(b) of the Act: None

+Securities registered pursuant to Section 12(g) of the Act: Common Stock, Par Value \$0.01 Per Share Preferred Stock Purchase Rights

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes þ No o

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes o No b

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes b No o

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. b

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated file, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Ruler 12b-2 of the Exchange Act.
+(Check one):

+Smaller reporting

+Large accelerated filer þ Accelerated filer o Non-accelerated filer o company o

+(Do not check if a smaller reporting

+company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No $\natural$

+The aggregate market value of the common stock held by non-affiliates of the registrant is \$1,199,989,386 and is based upon the last sales price as quoted on the NASDAQ Global Select Market as of June 30, 2007.